m5stack/m5-docs/docs/en/unit/envII.md

 ## Description

 **ENV II** is an environmental sensor which can sense temperature, humidity and atmospheric pressure.
-It integrates the SHT30 and BMP280 sensors and is programmed over the I2C protocol.
+It integrates the SHT30 and BMP280 sensors and is programmed over the I2C protocol(SHT30:0x44, BMP280:0x76).

 SHT30 is a digital temperature and humidity sensor with high precision and low power consumption.